JhonnyJason/secret-manager-crypto-utils-sources/ressources/README.md

 ------------------
 Since `v0.3.0` we have fixed some security concerns rooting from unauthenticated and unpadded use of AES-CBC.

-This is the the salt function has changed significantly to wrap the plaintext into an padded and verifiable envelope of random numbers.
+This is the new salt function has changed significantly.
+It wraps the plaintext into an padded and verifiable envelope of random numbers.

 Also as a result of this we use this salt on our symmetricEncrypt function directly and don't leave it up to the developer to manually add the salt or not.